Child neurology residency

 close icon

-Our team of specialists includes doctors, geneticists, psychologists and others provide comprehensive care from diagnosis to medical care and even working with schools to support students with learning disabilities.
-Neurofibromatosis is a genetic mutation that can be an inherited condition.
+Our team of specialists includes doctors, geneticists, psychologists and others provide comprehensive care from diagnosis to medical care and surveillance, even working with schools to support students with learning disabilities.
 Our clinic has experts for both children and adults, allowing us to see a family together, making complete care even easier.

 Tuberous sclerosis complex clinic